19 Unique Places to Visit in Mexico

 Those who venture south to the state of Oaxaca will undoubtedly tell you how great it is.
 From the bustling city of Oaxaca to the epic surf beaches, there are plenty of places in Oaxaca that tick all of the boxes.
 But if you are looking to get off the beaten path a bit, Oaxaca has plenty of non-touristic places to explore such as Pueblos Mancomunados.
 A collective of eight small villages in the nearby Sierra Norte Mountains, this is the place to get away from it all.

-For the adventure lovers, a series of hiking trails connects the villages with beautiful views of the Mexico scenery.
+For adventure lovers, a series of hiking trails connect the villages with beautiful views of the Mexican scenery.
 For those with your own two wheels, you can drive yourself to the different villages and embark on various day walks.
 Just make sure you taste the trout (or trucha) from one of the many trout farms supporting this indigenous area of Mexico.

 With one of these unique places to visit in Mexico, you are sure to have an amazing holiday!
 Start planning your trip today and get off the beaten path in Mexico!

-18. Rio Largartos, To see FlaMingo’s in Mexico (YUCATAN PENINSULA)
+10. Rio Largartos, To See Flamingos in Mexico (Yucatan Peninsula)

 Did you know that there were flamingos in Mexico?
 Me either, but who doesn’t love seeing these interesting pink birds standing on one leg.